-Reconstruction of the Pfingsten Road Bridge is scheduled to be complete by the end of the year.
-When complete, the new bridge will feature a wider bridge deck to accommodate vehicles, pedestrians and cyclists traveling over the Edens Spur Tollway (I-94).
-To improve safety for pedestrian and bicycle access, the wider bridge will provide space for construction of a wider sidewalk on the northbound side of the bridge and a new barrier-separated path on the southbound side of the bridge to tie into a future multi-use path.
+The new Pfingsten Road Bridge features a wider bridge deck to accommodate vehicles, pedestrians and cyclists traveling over the Edens Spur Tollway.
+To improve safety for pedestrian and bicycle access, the wider bridge provides space for construction of a wider sidewalk on the northbound side of the bridge and a new barrier-separated path on the southbound side of the bridge to tie into a future multi-use path.

-In addition, as part of the project, a new water main will be constructed under the Edens Spur at Pfingsten Road to provide a future connection between the Villages of Deerfield and Northbrook.
+The work also provided for a new water main that was constructed under the Edens Spur at Pfingsten Road to provide a future connection between the Villages of Deerfield and Northbrook.

-The \$109 million Edens Spur Improvement Project is removing and replacing all existing mainline asphalt pavement and replacing or repairing mainline bridges.
+Reconstruction of the Pfingsten Road Bridge is part of the \$109 million Edens Spur Improvement Project.
+The Edens Spur Improvement Project is removing and replacing all existing mainline asphalt pavement and replacing or repairing mainline bridges.
 Additional work includes replacing the Pfingsten Road Bridge, repairing the Waukegan Road Bridge over the Edens Spur, constructing the barrier separated median with stormwater improvements and upgrading ITS and roadway lighting.
 All work is scheduled to be complete in 2020.